Quickstart: Build an image

 How to build Linux container images for architectures other than x64?

 When you use Microsoft-hosted Linux agents, you create Linux container images for the x64 architecture.
-To create images for other architectures (for example, x86, ARM, and so on), you can use a machine emulator such as QEMU.
-These steps show how to create an ARM container image.
+To create images for other architectures (for example, x86 or ARM), you can use a machine emulator like QEMU.
+The following steps illustrate how to create an ARM container image by using QEMU:

-- Run the following script in your job before building the image:
+Run the following script in your job before you build the image:

-# register QEMU binary - this can be done by running the following image docker run --rm --privileged multiarch/qemu-user-static:register --reset # build your image
+# register QEMU binary - this can be done by running the following image docker run --rm --privileged multiarch/qemu-user-static --reset -p yes # build your image

 How to run tests and publish test results for containerized applications?